ana-balica/notebooks/README.md

-# notebooks
+# Educational notebooks

-Collection of my Jupyter noterbooks used for educational purposes
+This is a collection of my Jupyter notebooks used for educational purposes.